emmadigital/austinlaw/content/practiceAreas/austin-back-injury-lawyers.md

   muscles and tendons of the spinal column area, typically in the cervical, thoracic, and lumbar regions, but can include injuries to the sacrum and hip.
 categories:
-  - category: Serious Personal Injury
+  - category: Spinal Cord Injuries
 meta:
   title: Austin Back Injury Lawyers
   description: A back injury can be a life-changing serious personal injury that